jasonmacduffie/Nephelai/README.md

 Archons are not content to reside in their spheres.
 The desire of all Archons is to breach the boundary with Ksylia and pull mortals into their domains with the ultimate goal of consuming the entire realm of Ksylia.
 Their capacity to do so is constrained, because Cthonic beings cannot permanently reside in Ksylia.
 However, temporary breaches activated by mortals can create indefinitely durable zones of Cthonic influence.
 By remaining within these zones, lesser Cthonic beings may reside in Ksylia for prolonged stays.
 They can even venture for a short time outside of these zones, and safely return to them.
 Thankfully, these breaches mainly occur in pre-Magellian ruins, from a time when Archon worship was common.
 However, those who intentionally delve into ancient ruins to banish these threats must exercise great caution against the hordes of Cthonians residing there.

 Ksylia does not naturally have spherical subrealms.
 However, the ancient Magellians knew how to warp space to create miniature spheres that mortals could phase into by the same magical means as Cthonic spheres.
 Within these spheres, the natural laws of Ksylia generally work as expected.
 The contents of Ksylic spheres varies depending on the intentions of its Magellian constructor.
 Portals to these Ksylic spheres were typically placed in lockets, mirrors, doors, and paintings.
+One specialized use of Ksylic spheres was to hold armies of Stoicheioi: unstable artificial beings of pure elements.
+The ancient Magellians had the ability to temporarily phase a Stoicheios out of its sphere for use as a temporary ally on the battlefield, and return the Stoicheios back to its sphere before its instability caused rampaging.

 ### Technology